martin-chobanyan/domain-adaptation/README.md

 # domain-adaptation

-This repo provides pytorch implementations of several domain adaptation techniques, along with scripts recreating the results of the respective papers.
+This repo provides pytorch implementations of several domain adaptation techniques, along with scripts recreating the results of their respective papers.

 It also comes with a local python package **domain_adapt** which holds several utilities for domain adaptation including: